breeves997/GoodVibesSurfing/README.md

 ### Todos

- - Write test framework + tests
+ - Write test framework + tests.
+Use the [Service Fabric Mocks!](https://github.com/loekd/ServiceFabric.Mocks)
+ - Figure out why the blob SAS key generated from the ValetAccessManager is getting auth failures from azure
+ - Create a front end framework.
+Preference to Angular2, but others considered
+ - Create a validation service engine
- - Create some data stores (SQL, NoSQL, Blob)
+ - Create some data stores (SQL, NoSQL)
  - Deploy live version
  - Write more code!